Safe prescribing and evidence-based treatment methods save lives.

 - Talk about the risks of opioids.

-- Follow prescribing guidelines from the Wisconsin Medical Examining Board and Centers for Disease Control and Prevention (CDC).
+- Follow prescribing guidelines from the Wisconsin Medical Examining Board (PDF), the Wisconsin Medical Society (PDF), and the Centers for Disease Control and Prevention (CDC).

 - Give lowest effective dose for the shortest amount of time possible